-Bryan Cressey, who is independent of management and the Company and previously served as Board Chairman from 1988 to 2016, is the Lead Independent Director and continues to provide strong leadership experience, strategic vision and an understanding of the risks associated with our business.
-As Lead Independent Director, Mr. Cressey maintains the power to provide formal input into board meeting agendas, call meetings of the independent directors, and preside over meeting of the independent directors should such a meeting occur.
+David Aldrich is the Lead Independent Director and provides strong leadership experience, strategic vision and an understanding of the risks associated with our business.
+As Lead Independent Director, Mr. Aldrich maintains the power to provide formal input into board meeting agendas, call meetings of the independent directors, and preside over a meeting of the independent directors should such a meeting occur.